Welcome | spec | C-PLOT | Support | Users | Contact

 DESCRIPTION

 The Am9513 chip contains five 16-bit counters that can be programmed in a wide range of configurations.
 Although boards may contain more than one of the chips, the first chip on the timer/counter board is used as the master timer. spec's programming uses two of the counters of the master timer for a 32-bit detector counter, two for a 32-bit monitor counter and one for a 16-bit elapsed time counter.
-On boards with two or four chips, the additional chips are each programmed for two more 32-bit detector counters.
-You can program the chip through spec to count to either a time preset using the tcount() function or a monitor-count preset using mcount().
+On boards with two or four chips, the additional chips are each programmed for two more 32-bit detector counters. spec supports the Am9513 chip as both a time preset counter using the tcount() function and a monitor-count preset using mcount().

 Note, spec release 5.06.03 includes several updates to the Am9513 support.
 With the update, more than one Am9513-type card can be configured at a time, where the additional cards must be configured as counters only.
 Also, the code was changed to improve the timer gating, although an additional jumper is required to make the change effective.
 Previously, the timer was started in one instruction, followed by another instruction that released the gate signal that inhibited the counters.
 In the new code, the timer will also be gated by the gate signal, but only if the additional jumper from output 1 to gate 1 is installed.
 (See the HARDWARE CONFIGURATION section below). spec will test for the presence of the additional jumper.
 If it is missing, spec will program the timer for no gate, as before, and print a message suggesting the jumper be added.